doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated the "default_dbname" parameter of the wrapper `Connection`.

+The "default_dbname" parameter of the wrapper `Connection` has been deprecated.
+Use "dbname" instead.

 ## Deprecated the "platform" parameter of the wrapper `Connection`.

 The "platform" parameter of the wrapper `Connection` has been deprecated.
 Use a driver middleware that would instantiate